-As airline groups consolidate (Lufthansa Group operates 5 brands, IAG manages 6) and connectivity becomes a competitive differentiator, the case for multi-tenant WiFi architecture has never been stronger.
+As airline groups keep consolidating (Lufthansa Group runs 5 brands, IATA-member IAG manages 6), and WiFi becomes a genuine competitive differentiator, the case for multi-tenant WiFi architecture has become pretty compelling in 2026.

 Case Study: A Major European Airline Group's Challenge